Deere warns of lower profits in 2020 on lingering trade tensions

 CHICAGO (Reuters) - Deere & Co.
-(DE.N) on Wednesday warned of lower earnings in the fiscal year 2020 after reporting a fall in quarterly profits, hurt by trade tensions as well as poor weather in the U.S. farm belt that have slowed equipment purchases by farmers.
+(DE.N) on Wednesday warned of lower earnings next year after reporting a fall in quarterly profits, hurt by trade tensions as well as poor weather in the U.S. farm belt that has slowed equipment purchases by farmers.

+The profit warning sent the company’s shares sinking 4.6% in premarket trading.

 The world’s largest farm equipment maker expects net income of $2.7 billion to $3.1 billion next year, lower than $3.25 billion in 2019.
-The forecast is lower than Refinitiv’s average analyst estimates of $3.5 billion for the year.
+The forecast is lower than Refinitiv’s average analyst estimate of $3.5 billion for 2020.

-Deere’s shares, which have gained about 19% this year, were last down 3.8% in pre-market trade.

-The Moline, Illinois-based company blamed “continued uncertainties” in the farm sector for its travails.

-“Lingering trade tensions coupled with a year of difficult growing and harvesting conditions have caused many farmers to become cautious about making major investments in new equipment,” said new chief executive officer John May.
+“Lingering trade tensions coupled with a year of difficult growing and harvesting conditions have caused many farmers to become cautious about making major investments in new equipment,” said new Chief Executive John May.

+The Moline, Illinois-based company said it had undertaken a series of measures to manage costs.
+While it did not share the details of those measures, its research and development and selling, administrative, and general expenses are projected to decline next year.

-Deere gets a little over half of its revenues from the United States.
+Deere gets a little over half of its revenue from the United States.
 Sales have taken a hit in the wake of the U.S.-China trade war that has dented U.S. agricultural exports, leaving farmers struggling to turn a profit.

-The U.S. Agriculture Department estimates principal crop cash receipts, an important indicator for equipment demand, are forecast this year to hit the lowest level in at least eight years.
-A sharp drop in U.S. corn exports and President Donald Trump’s ethanol policy have further pressured farm incomes.
+The U.S. Agriculture Department estimates that principal crop cash receipts, an important indicator for equipment demand, in 2019 will hit the lowest level in at least eight years.
+A sharp decline in U.S. corn exports and President Donald Trump’s ethanol policy have further pressured farm incomes.

 Poor weather, meanwhile, has delayed the harvest in the U.S. grain belt.